RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 9. Extract the contents of the `hackmii_installer_v1.2` folder to the USB
 10. Eject the USB from the PC and plug into the Wii
    - If you're on a normal Wii with two USB slots, plug it in the top one
-11. Turn the Wii on and **make sure NO WiiMotes connect**!
-You can leave it on the Wii Heath and Safety Screen
+11. Turn the Wii on and do not pair a Wiimote.
+You can leave it on the Wii Heath and Safety Screen or System Menu
 ![Health and Safety Page](/images/Wii/Health_and_Safety_EN.png)
 12. In the terminal, type these commands to specific Wii Regions: `sudo ./bluebomb [a] ./stage0/MINI_SM_[b].bin stage1.bin`
   - If you are using an external USB Bluetooth Adapter (if the PC had bluetooth built in and you wish to use an external adapter instead), replace [a] with 1